sudipta-d4/JavaScript-Fundamentals/README.md

 Throughout this course, I have been tasked with applying the concepts learned in projects.
 Here is a preview of some of the projects featured in this course:

-- Kevin Weather
-Build fluency in JavaScript fundamentals by practicing variables and printing to the console to create a temperature convertor.
+- Kevin Weather: Build fluency in JavaScript fundamentals by practicing variables and printing to the console to create a temperature convertor.

-- Sleep Debt Calculator
-Build fluency in JavaScript fundamentals by practicing variables and printing to the console to create a temperature convertor.
+- Sleep Debt Calculator: Build fluency in JavaScript fundamentals by practicing variables and printing to the console to create a temperature convertor.

-- Whale Talk
-Master the art of looping by creating a program that talks like a whale!
+- Whale Talk: Master the art of looping by creating a program that talks like a whale!